 red>> type? :plusone

-function available.
+== function!So now we have our plusone function available.
 To sumarize this:

-can run that dataLet’s try to write our function in some other language, for example Javascript (because it’s everywhere).
-In Javascript, we have eval
+load turns source string into data that Red can understanddo can run that dataLet’s try to write our function in some other language, for example Javascript (because it’s everywhere).
+In Javascript, we have eval that can turn our source into code:

 > source = "plusone = function (value) {value + 1}"